 If you are currently utilizing (or considering using) remote workers for your business, you probably want to get the most out of the workers who you hire.
 You’d like them to be efficient, error-free and timely.
-Your workers are directly tied to your bottom line, and there are ways you can help ensure that your investment is worthwhile.
-This entire series is dedicated to helping you succeed by giving you 8 hacks to get the most out of your workers.
+Workers are directly tied to your bottom line, and there are ways you can help ensure that your investment is worthwhile.
+This entire series is dedicated to helping you succeed by giving you 8 hacks to get the most out of workers.

 Below is what we have covered so far: